 "Because it is altogether better to have your...uh," Again he searches for the word.
 "Member destroyed."

-Again, a pause as the audience figures out the member to which he is referring.
+The Greek word "member" doesn't describe an eye, so there is a pause here as the audience figures out the member to which he is referring.

 "Than have your whole body just tossed," he says, with the word "tossed" having a lot of double meanings, making it one of his favorites in these situations.
 "In the trash heap!"

-Again, using the repeating pattern, Christ does the last section.
+Again, using the repeating pattern, Jesus does the last section.
 Again, just imagine a lot of exaggerated words and gestures.

 Now, try reading the "original" in any Bible you choose.
 Is it easier to image the grim man who made that speech drawing everyone from miles around or this entertainer?
 Which makes his point about looking at a woman as a sex object more persuasively, the "threatening" preacher or the moral humorist?